JustinSoflin/IT-Support-Recon-Simulation/README.md

 <br>

 **Findings**
--
+- The query returned no results, as noted in the scenario instructions
+- Answer was given as RemoteAssistUpdater

 **Analysis**
-- Fallback autorun entry increases persistence resilience.
+- Fallback autorun entry increases persistence resilience
+- Appears redundant along with the previously created scheduled task, but using both increases flexibility and ensures execution even if one mechanism fails

 **Flag Answer (Registry Value Name)**: RemoteAssistUpdater